Snowball cookies recipe with orange zest and chopped nuts, one of our very favorite Christmas cookies.

 Orange zest snowball cookies are such a treat.

-One of my favorite memories from Christmas growing up was definitely the Christmas cookies my Mom would whip up each year.
+One of my favorite memories from Christmas growing up was definitely the Christmas cookies my Mom would whip up each year and her snowball cookies were one of my favorites.
 Her cookies were so good, that she began to store the cookies under lock and key (not kidding), so that we would not eat them too fast.
 The cutout cookies, chocolate delights, candy cane cookies, and the orange zest snowball cookies were the traditional four I remember.
 My Mom still makes all four each Christmas to this day.

 My focus today is on the orange zest snowball cookie.
+This is an easy snowball cookie recipe.
 Whenever I take a bite of this snowball cookie, I transport immediately back to Christmastime in my childhood years.
 The smell, the texture, the taste…so, so good.

 The magic is in the orange zest.
 Most snowball cookies out there do not include zest.
 Many include rum, honey, different kinds of sugar, but zest is a tough one to find.